The Castle Tour

 Depending on flight times you may have time to see Doune Castle (notorious for a Monty Python scene but also a remarkable 14th century castle) and Stirling Castle, second only to Edinburgh for varied historical interest over the centuries.

 This is just one example of the sort of holiday that we can arrange.
-The guide price for this six night, six castle holiday, together with a large automatic car for the duration is GBP 1426 per person, about USD 2285 (December 2012).
+The guide price for this six night, six castle holiday, together with a large automatic car for the duration is GBP 1426 per person (approx. USD 2180.86 in Feb.
+2015).